Why Does Upload Speed Feel Like Watching Paint Dry? Solutions from the Tech Trenches

 1. Give Your Router a Spa Day

 Start by rebooting your router.
-Just like a refreshing sea breeze on a hot day in LA, a sleek restart can work wonders.
+Just like a refreshing sea breeze on a hot day in LA, a simple restart can work wonders.
 Place it in a central location, free from obstructions and away from metal objects that could interfere with its signal.

 2. Control the Bandwidth Buffet